County Cricket Ground, Beckenham: Ground development

 As a result of the sale of the ground in 1999, its main gates, which are a war memorial commemorating the members of Lloyds Bank who died in World War I and World War II, were removed and stored at the bank's Lombard Street headquarters in central London.
 They have since been moved to the sports ground at the bank's management training centre in Solihull.

 Following the sale of the ground, the facilities were redeveloped by Leander Sports and Leisure, working with Kent and Bromley London Borough Council.
 A new pavilion was constructed with the aim of turning the ground into a centre of excellence for sports in south-east London.
-The plans were backed by the Ken Livingstone, the Mayor of London at the time.
+The plans were backed by Ken Livingstone, the Mayor of London at the time.
 Initial plans were for Kent to return to the ground during 2001, although the first match played at the newly developed ground was in 2003.
 As part of the development 42 flats were built on the site which is designated as Metropolitan Open Land.
 Kent's matches at Beckenham were partly supported by Bromley Council from 2006.

 Further redevelopment of the ground took place in 2014, partly to provide the opportunity to increase revenue from non-cricket activities as the site was making a loss for the cricket club.
 Kent had played no matches on it in 2013 and would have pulled out of the ground if the development had not gone ahead.
 They returned in 2015 with six days of cricket scheduled, including a County Championship match and two NatWest t20 Blast fixtures.
 The £30 million redevelopment has seen the club open a new indoor cricket centre and a function centre and the ground now features a permanent 2,048-seat spectator stand and all-weather sports facilities.
 The ground adjoins the training facilities used by Crystal Palace Football Club who make some use of the all-weather facilities on the site.
 A new digital scoreboard has been installed at the ground and the outfield has been improved.

-The ground owners, Leander Sports and Leisure, built 48 houses on part of the site in order to fund the redevelopment which includes a number of year-round facilities including an indoor cricket school, 3G football pitches and a physiotherapy clinic.
+The ground owners, Leander Sports and Leisure, built 48 houses on part of the site in order to fund the redevelopment which includes a number of year-round facilities, including an indoor cricket school, 3G football pitches and a physiotherapy clinic.
 Redevelopment was seen as essential in order to keep the ground as a financially viable cricketing venue, with the aim of developing a significant base for Kent in the north-west of the county, to develop younger cricketers and as a general sports development hub in metropolitan Kent.
 Kent took an initial 20-year lease on the ground and have the aim of further developing the ground in the future.